-The fixed front axle 14 is secured to the front chassis springs by means of \(\frac{3}{8}\)" Bolts.
+The fixed front axle 14 is secured to the front chassis springs by means of $\frac{3}{8}''$ Bolts.
 The Cranks 15 should be bent so that the fixed swivel pins 16 are slightly out of the vertical, with their upper ends pointing outward.
 This brings the points of contact between the front wheels and the ground as nearly as possible beneath the centres of the swivel pins.
+In actual practice the object of canting the swivel pins in this way is to save swivel pins.
 In actual practice the object of canting the swivel pins in this way is to save the driver from fatigue and road shock, for if the centre line of each road wheel was parallel with the centre line of the swivel pin, all shock or vibrations in the road wheel would act on the steering wheel with a leverage equal to the distance that separates them.
-It is specially important in cars fitted with four-wheel brakes, for the application of such brakes on a car where pin and wheel are parallel would tend to "toe out" the wheels.
+It is specially important in cars fitted with four-wheel brakes, for the application of such brakes on a car where the lever AB.